Boreas618/Notes/operating-systems/interrupts.md

 | 18               | Machine check            | Abort             |
 | 32-255           | OS-defined exceptions    | Interrupt or trap |

 Each system call has a unique integer number that corresponds to an offset in a jump table in the kernel.
 (Notice that this jump table is not the same as the exception table.
-The **exception table** deals with unexpected conditions in the kernel's operation and helps it recover or handle such situations gracefully.
+The **interrupt vector table** deals with unexpected conditions in the kernel's operation and helps it recover or handle such situations gracefully.
 The **system call jump table** serves as an index to quickly and efficiently route system call requests from user space programs to the appropriate kernel functions.)

 ![Screenshot 2023-07-13 at 11.57.46 PM](https://p.ipic.vip/trbk4b.png)